AechDub/motor-match/README.md

 ## Information
 Thanks for taking a look at my project!
 If you have any questions, of course feel free to reach out.
 The app is built using Ionic, AngularJS, SASS, and Jade.
+Developed using Javascript Standard Style.
 Additionaly, I built a small Mongoose API to support the saving of vehicles for further data analysis.
 This small API is hosted on Heroku.
 Link to GitHub API project: [API](https://github.com/hutchwhite/motor-match-api)

 ---